-In addition to pain in the anal area, Orange County patients with hemorrhoids often report other common symptoms such as itching, swelling, irritation, and even painless bleeding of the rectal region.
+In addition to pain in the anal area, according to WebMD patients with hemorrhoids often report other common symptoms such as itching, swelling, irritation, and even painless bleeding of the rectal region.
 Any sort of unexplained bleeding will require Dr. Chung’s attention in order to accurately determine its cause and whether or not that cause poses an immediate threat to your health.

 It is also possible for blood to pool in an external hemorrhoid, which may lead to the formation of a clot.
 This is known as a thrombosed hemorrhoid, which will lead to more severe pain as well as the development of a hardened lump near the anus.

 How Are Hemorrhoids Treated?

 National Institute of Diabetes and Digestive and Kidney Diseases stated that there are many simple techniques and preventative measures you can take if you have recently discovered a hemorrhoid and are looking for ways to intervene before your symptoms worsen, including: